aaishikasb/Alexa-Fact-Skill/README.md

 - If you develop your desired skill and want to publish it, click on Distribution, fill all details, then head over to Certification.
 - You need to submit your Skill for review and after it's approved, you can use it across all Alexa enabled devices and have others use it too!

+## To Update The List/ Introduce a New Topic
+Make amends to the [index.js](index.js) file.
+Add new statements and facts in place of the pre-existing ones.
+Add your topic in place of "tech" wherever it's mentioned.

 ## Collaborators
 - Aaishika S Bhattacharya